Code-Institute-Submissions/Friendly-Digest/TESTING.md

 * Correct recipe was loaded when 'Cook' button was clicked.
 * All text and images are responsive.
-* Collapsible accordian is responsive.
+* Collapsible accordion is responsive.
-* Collapsible accordian works as expected when clicked.
+* Collapsible accordion works as expected when clicked.
 * Ingredients and Instructions are split into lists.
 * All data from MongoDB is displayed as expected.